rbrglez/open-logic/doc/tutorials/OloFixTutorial.md

 **Note:** All files mentioned in the tutorial are stored in the folder _\<open-logic-root\>/doc/tutorials/OploFixTutorial/Files_.

-**Note:** The controller used in this tutorial is very basic hand not meant to be optimal in any way.
+**Note:** The controller used in this tutorial is very basic and not meant to be optimal in any way.
 The most simple controller implementation was chosen to let the user focus on the fixed-point aspects that are they key point in this tutorial.